Women's Fashions of the Victorian Era: From Hoop Skirts to Bustles - 1837 - 1901

 The Victorian Period in Fashion - Historical Background

 The Victorian period, generally the time between 1837 and the 1890s, is named after Britain's Queen Victoria, a long lived and highly influential monarch in an era when women had little power or opportunity.

 In those days, women lived at the largess of men - first their fathers or guardians, then their husbands.
 A young lady was expected to be meek and mild, to acquiesce to her father's or husband's wishes.
 A woman's intelligence and wit were restricted to social events and amusing conversation.

 Employment opportunities were limited to teaching young girls, being a governess, domestic servitude, and later to factory or mill work.
 Of course, rural women had plenty of work if they lived on a farm.
-Some women earned money from cottage industries but the the Industrial Revolution put an end to enterprises such as weaving cloth at home.
+Some women earned money from cottage industries but the the Industrial Revolution put an end to enterprises such as weaving cloth and making lace at home.

 The Industrial Revolution created new wealth for investors, industrialists, and merchants and introduced a new middle class who, proud of their status, displayed their wealth with great ostentation.
 Women wore their status in fabric and lots of it from the mid century hoop skirts to the later bustle in the beautiful dresses and styles of the Victorian period.